Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Modelling disturbance reaction with THMMs

 In practice, selecting an appropriate penalty strength $\lambda$ in equation \eqref{mixtboatspenalide} is difficult.
 Current methods generally rely on grid searches across potential $\lambda$ values, using either cross-validation or information criteria for evaluation.
-Both methods are time-consuming, since each grid value requires fitting one or multiple HMMs.
-Cross-validation has the additional limitation that it is not straightforward to apply to time-series data due to temporal dependencies (\cite{celeux_selecting_2008}).
-In section {\ref{inference}}, we introduce a computationally efficient method to conduct inference to estimate both parameters and hyperparameters.
+These procedures can be computationally expensive, as each candidate value requires fitting one or several HMMs.
+While cross-validation is not straightforward to apply to time-series data due to temporal dependencies, dedicated strategies have been developed to account for this structure (\citealp{celeux_selecting_2008}; \citealp{roberts_crossvalidation_2017}).
+However, cross-validation methods further increase the computational cost of grid search procedures.
+Information criteria are computationally cheaper but lack theoretical justification in this setting because the null model (no disturbance) is unidentifiable and therefore has no unique MLE (see Section \ref{ple}).
+In Section {\ref{inference}}, we introduce a computationally efficient method to conduct inference to estimate both parameters and hyperparameters.